R. N. Watts

-Richard Nottingham Watts (February 3, 1873 – December 3, 1945) was an American football and baseball coach.
+Richard Nottingham Watts (February 3, 1873 – December 3, 1945) was an American college football and college baseball coach.
 He served as the fourth head football coach at Baylor University, coaching in 1903 and compiling a record of 4–3–1.
-Ewing was also the second head baseball coach at Baylor, coaching from 1903 to 1904 and tallying a mark of 13–18.
+Watts was also the second head baseball coach at Baylor, coaching from 1903 to 1904 and tallying a mark of 13–18.
 He was an alumnus of the Virginia Polytechnic Institute, where he had played football previously.
 He later worked for the United States Geological Survey.